wp-plugins/folder-gallery/readme.txt

 See http://projects.nickstakenburg.com/lightview/documentation for details about Lightview options.

-Lightview need to be reinstalled everytime the plugin is updated.

 = Can I use Folder Gallery along with another Lightbox plugin? =

-Folder Gallery has built-in support for "Responsive Lightbox" plugin by dFactory.
+Folder Gallery has built-in support for "Easy Fancybox" plugin by RavanH and "Responsive Lightbox" plugin by dFactory.
 After activating the plugin, select it in Folder Gallery Settings (Gallery Engine).

 Otherwise, if your Lightbox plugin automatically handles images, you may set the lightbox engine to 'None' in Folder Gallery Options.
 This should work with